dwarvesf/mcp-db/README.md

 -   Validate input arguments before processing to prevent unexpected behavior.
 -   Refer to the existing tools in `src/tools` for examples of well-defined tools.
 -   Implement tool handlers in `src/handlers.ts` to keep the server logic organized.
+-   Use environment variables for sensitive information, such as API keys and database credentials.

 ### Environment Variables